 Construction techniques vary from region to region.
 Different climates and varying local customs provide a variety of unique regional methodologies.
 For example, in Southern Florida, it is common to build the first floor of a home from concrete block capped with a grade beam.
-On the other hand, in other parts of the country, this type of construction is not customary.
+On the other hand, in the Northeast it is common to see a full basement foundation.
 Many other regional differences are found throughout the US and Canada and should be considered when structuring an estimate repair scope.
-It should be understood that estimating and planning for projects in different areas may require customization of pricing items.
+It should be understood that estimating and planning for projects in different areas may require customization of pricing items, especially if the construction methods being utilized are not common to the region.